zesterer/forge/README.md

 Using Forge is similar in principle to using Python.
 Once compiled, running the shell or executing scripts with the interpreter is trivial.
+You'll need to compile the `cli/` crate to gain access to the interpeter binary.

 To access the REPL shell, run: